Batu Hijau mine: History

-During 1984, Newmont Corporation undertook conceptual studies and identified the island arc terrain to the east of Bali as being prospective for epithermal gold mineralization.
+During 1984, Newmont undertook conceptual studies and identified the island arc terrain to the east of Bali as being prospective for epithermal gold mineralization.
 A joint venture was formed with PT.
 Pukuafu Indah in September 1985, and tenement applications lodged over the islands of Lombok and West Sumbawa Regency.
 In 1986, a Contract of Work with the Government of Indonesia was signed.

 During 1987, a regional geochemical sampling program commenced.
 Due to the mountainous and jungle-covered terrain, samples primarily comprised silt stream-sediment samples.
 A total of 36 gold anomalies were generated, and prioritized for additional exploration.
 In 1989, a significant copper and gold anomaly was identified in the Sejorong drainage located near the southwest coast of Sumbawa.
 Field checking of the anomaly identified altered and Copper-stained diorite float samples in the river bed, and subsequently, strong quartz pyrite stockworking and abundant Copper staining in outcrops within Green Creek.

 In 1990 mineral exploration on the island of Sumbawa resulted in the discovery of copper mineralization that would be developed into the Batu Hijau mine.
 The deposit was named for the discovery outcrop, a bright-green oxide-copper occurrence; in Indonesian, "Batu Hijau" means "green rock."
 Over the next ten years PT Newmont Nusa Tenggara delineate the resource and began developing the mine and building the required infrastructure.
 In 1991, core drilling commenced, and continued to 1996.
 A feasibility study was completed in February 1996.
 The feasibility study was amended in July 1996 to reflect an updated mine plan based on additional drilling data, a change from fresh water to sea water processing, and a change from distributed diesel power generation to a central, coal-fired power plant.
 A partnership agreement was entered into with Sumitomo in July 1996, under which Sumitomo became equity partners and co-managers of the Batu Hijau Project.

 The Indonesian government approved the feasibility study in 1997, allowing construction to commence in the same year.
 Additional drilling programs continued to define the deposit from 1996 to 1998.
 Total capital costs for the initial Batu Hijau Project were $1.8 billion.
 The Batu Hijau mine was the largest "green-fields" mining project ever built.
 In 1999 construction was completed and by the next year Batu Hijau was producing ore.

 In 2016, Newmont Mining Corporation successfully completed the sale of its ownership stake in PT Newmont Nusa Tenggara, which operates the Batu Hijau copper and gold mine in Indonesia, to PT Amman Mineral Internasional.